 Their early idealism doubtless was intense, even messianic, but it was still essentially unfocused.
-In 1880, the United Hebrew Trades enthusiastically accepted founder and leader of the New York-based Labor Socialist Labor Party Daniel De Leon’s request for union participation in a May Day parade.
-Ostensibly a demonstration for the eight-hour workday, the event signified much more to the nine thousand marching Jews.
+Early in its history, the United Hebrew Trades enthusiastically accepted founder and leader of the New York-based Labor Socialist Labor Party Daniel De Leon’s request for union participation in a May Day parade.
+Ostensibly a demonstration for the eight-hour workday, the event signified much more to the 9,000 marching Jews.

 Bands played the Marseillaise and workers’ songs.
 Red flags fluttered from hundreds of tenement windows.
 Marchers among the 16 Jewish unions and socialist organizations making their way to Union Square carried placards reading “Bread and Freedom” and “Down with Wage Slavery.”
 A continuous rain could not dampen the crowd’s spirits.
 Abraham Cahan, one of the speakers, proclaimed “this imposing demonstration … [is] the beginning of the great revolution which will overthrow the capitalist system and erect a new society on the foundation of genuine liberty, equality, and fraternity.”
 De Leon and others orated in the same vein.
 None of the speakers paid much attention to the issue of the eight‑hour workday.